 The artist's work is an investigation of and an ode to the beautiful diversity and hybridity of life:

 “Every organism needs another organism to survive.”

-Vanmechelen often collaborates with scientists and experts from different disciplines, such as Jean-Jacques Cassiman, Rik Pinxten and Marleen Temmerman.
-Vanmechelen's art work is as diverse and hybrid as the Cosmopolitan Chicken itself: a unique mix of paintings, drawings, photography, innovative 3D-techniques, video, installations and wooden sculptures.
-The common visual theme throughout these various methods of expression are the chicken and the egg.
+Vanmechelen often collaborates with scientists and experts from different disciplines, such as Jean-Jacques Cassiman, Rik Pinxten, and Marleen Temmerman.
+Vanmechelen's artwork is as diverse and hybrid as the Cosmopolitan Chicken itself: a unique mix of paintings, drawings, photography, innovative 3D-techniques, video, installations, and wooden sculptures.
+The common visual theme throughout these various methods of expression is the chicken and the egg.
 These have, over the years, become important symbols to Vanmechelen, allowing the artist to interconnect scientific, philosophical, and ethical issues, and to frame the subject of debates and lectures.

-A new species of flat worm discovered in Venice (It) during the artist solo exhibition Nato a Venezia at the biennial of Venice was in 2013 named Trigonostomum Vanmecheleni in honour of the artist.
+A new species of flatworm discovered in Venice (It) during the artist solo exhibition Nato a Venezia at the biennial of Venice was in 2013 named Trigonostomum Vanmecheleni in honor of the artist.

 De Wachtkamer, Schatten van Vlieg, Kruidtuin Leuven, Belgium (solo exhibition)

 Handmade - C.C.P., Markt, Tessenderlo, Belgium (solo exhibition)

 The Mechelse Styrian - 17th generation - C.C.P., Gallerija Kapelica, Ljubljana, Slovenia (solo exhibition)